technofocus-pte/cpltextnsibltdeepdepth/Lab 6/Lab 6 - Creating a Custom AI Agent with Azure AI Foundry and search integration.md

     ![](./media/image39.png)

 2. Create a new prompt flow by cloning the **Multi-Round Q&A on Your Data** sample in the gallery.
-Save your clone of this sample in a folder named **brochure-flow**.
+Save your clone of this sample in a folder named +++**brochure-flow**+++.

     ![](./media/image40.png)

     ![](./media/image41.png)

-    > Note: if Permissions error, retry with a new name after 2 minutes and the flow will get cloned.
+    > Note: If you face permissions error, retry with a new name after 2 minutes and the flow will get cloned.

     ![](./media/image42.png)